elodin-sys/elodin/README.md

 - `libs/nox`: Tensor library that compiles to XLA (like JAX, but for Rust).
-- `libs/nox-ecs`: ECS framework built to work with Jax and Nox, that allows you to build your own physics engine.
+- `libs/nox-ecs`: Rust ECS framework built to work with JAX and Nox, that allows you to build your own physics engine.
+- `libs/nox-py`: Python version of `nox-ecs`, that works with JAX
 - `libs/nox-ecs-macros`: Derive macros to generate implementations of ECS and Nox traits.
 - `libs/conduit`: Column-based protocol for transferring ECS data